ncatlab/nlab-content/pages/3/4/3/7/17343/content.md

   \,,
 $$

-where all logical equivalences used are those of prop. \ref{JoyalTierneyCalculus} and where all implications appearing are by the closure property of lifting problems ([prop.](injective+or+projective+morphism#ClosurePropertiesOfInjectiveAndProjectiveMorphisms)).
+where all logical equivalences used are those of prop. \ref{JoyalTierneyCalculus} and where all implications appearing are by the closure property of lifting problems (prop. \ref{ClosurePropertiesOfInjectiveAndProjectiveMorphisms}).

 Regarding the second point: By example \ref{PushoutProductOfITopwithITopAndJTop} we moreover have